UntitledEntity/intertwined-web/README.md

 [![PHP](https://img.shields.io/badge/language-PHP-787cb5.svg?style=plastic)](https://en.wikipedia.org/wiki/PHP)

 Authentication service, similar to [KeyAuth](https://keyauth.win/).
+Based off of [php-mysql-example](https://github.com/UntitledEntity/php-mysql-example).

 ## Please Note
 This was not intended for commercial use.
 If that is what you are looking for, I suggest [KeyAuth](https://keyauth.win/).